phnx-im/docs/src/spec/authentication_service.md

 ## Initiate 2FA operation

-The client has to query this endpoint before they can query an endpoint that requires **Client 2FA** authentication.
+The client has to query this endpoint before it can query an endpoint that requires **Client 2FA** authentication.
 Note that this endpoint is not meant to be used with endpoints that require **Client Password** authentication such as the client addition endpoint.
 Similarly, this endpoint is not meant to be used to set up 2FA (see [here](./authentication_service.md#initialize-user-registration) instead).

 ```rust
 struct Initiate2FaAuthenticationParams {